Bobbyztz/chinawords/app/fileTree.md

 ## Main Page (page.tsx)

-The homepage imports and uses the following components:
+The homepage uses components from the `./components/homepage/` directory:
+- NewHomePage_Hero
-- ChinawordsNavigation from './components/ChinawordsNavigation'
+- NewHomePage_BasicThemes
-- HeroSection from './components/HeroSection'
+- NewHomePage_AdvancedThemes
-- InitiativesSection from './components/InitiativesSection'
+- NewHomePage_CityGallery
-- SustainabilitySection from './components/SustainabilitySection'
+- NewHomePage_FoodGallery
-- CommunitySection from './components/CommunitySection'
+- NewHomePage_Records
-- NewsletterSection from './components/NewsletterSection'
+- NewHomePage_Activities
-- BiophilicFooter from './components/BiophilicFooter'
+- NewHomePage_NewsletterBio

 Data for these components is imported from './data/environmentalData'.

+See `app/fileTree-page.md` for more details on the homepage structure.